-- Willamette University - This is an open option for AY14-15.
-Based on spring 2014 balances, Puget Sound has a positive 2-semester differential with Willamette, meaning that Puget Sound has sent fewer dependents to Willamette than Puget Sound has received from Willamette.
+- Willamette University - This is an open option for AY15-16.
+Based on fall 2014 balances, Puget Sound has a positive 12-semester differential with Willamette, meaning that Puget Sound has sent fewer dependents to Willamette than Puget Sound has received from Willamette.
 With this positive differential, Puget Sound dependents are currently eligible to apply for a NIC tuition exchange scholarship at Willamette.

 NIC Exchange Agreement

 This is the version of the agreement last updated in 1989 and will be in place until the exchange program is discontinued.
 No new scholarships will be granted under this program after fall 2015 semester.

 This agreement, between Lewis & Clark College, Portland, Oregon; Reed College, Portland, Oregon; University of Puget Sound, Tacoma, Washington; Whitman College, Walla Walla, Washington; and Willamette University, Salem, Oregon, hereinafter called “The Institutions,”

 IS ENTERED INTO to provide a means for dependents of employees of The Institutions to attend others of The Institutions without payment of tuition subject to the following provisions: